Back to Course

 Syntax Errors

-You should be wary of any syntax errors while setting up your record to make sure that your protocol functions correctly.
+You should be wary of any syntax errors while setting up your record to make sure the protocol functions correctly.

 Configuration Errors